 He loves to “Gossip the Gospel” and as a result he has gossiped the gospel in Central America, the Caribbean, and various North American cities resulting in many souls being influenced by the Holy Spirit to surrender to Christ.

-Travis is married to Ann-Marie a teacher with the Toronto District School Board and the Lord has blessed their union with two children, Yeshua Micaiah-13, and Bethany Maliya-10.
+Travis is married to Ann-Marie and God has blessed their union with two children.

 It is Travis’ ministry goal to point individuals to Jesus as the answer to the challenges of this life while preparing for eternal life in the earth made new.